 Opportunities are where unmet customer needs are.
 However, there is no crystal ball to tell you where the next big product or service opportunity lies.
 Wayne Gretzky’s quote aligns well with the role of marketing strategy.
 Above all, marketing has to be good at “skating” to where the next big opportunity is.

-To learn more about turning opportunities into strategies, check out our offer for a free white paper.
+To learn more about turning opportunities into growth strategies, contact Affinity Strategic Marketing, Inc. today for a complimentary assessment.